IBM/integrity-enforcer/docs/README_DEPLOY_IV_LOCAL.md

       - namespaces:
         - "*"
         signers:
-          - "ClusterSigner"
-          - "HelmClusterSigner"
-      - namespaces:
+        - "SampleSigner"
-        - secure-ns
+      - scope: "Cluster"
         signers:
-        - service-a
+        - "SampleSigner"
       signers:
-      - name: "ClusterSigner"
+      - name: "SampleSigner"
+        secret: keyring-secret
         subjects:
-        - commonName: "ClusterAdmin"
-      - name: "HelmClusterSigner"
-        subjects:
-        - email: cluster_signer@signer.com
-      - name: service-a
-        subjects:
-        - email: signer@enterprise.com
+        - email: "sample_signer@signer.com"
     ```

-5. Install IV to a cluster
+5. Install Integrit Verifier to a cluster

-    IV can be installed to cluster using a series of steps which are bundled in a script `./scripts/install_verifier.sh`.
+    Integrity Verifier can be installed to cluster using a series of steps which are bundled in make commands.

-    Before execute the script `./scripts/install_verifier.sh`, setup local environment as follows:
+    Before execute the make command, setup local environment as follows:
-    - `IV_ENV=local`  (for deploying IV on minikube cluster)
-    - `IV_NS=integrity-verifier-ns` (a namespace where IV to be deployed)
     - `IV_REPO_ROOT=<set absolute path of the root directory of cloned integrity-verifier source repository>`
+    - `KUBECONFIG=~/kube/config/minikube`  (for deploying IV on minikube cluster)

+    `~/kube/config/minikube` is the Kuebernetes config file with credentials for accessing a cluster via `kubectl`.

     The following example shows how to set up a local envionement.

     ```
-    $ export IV_ENV=local
-    $ export IV_NS=integrity-verifier-ns
+    $ export KUBECONFIG=~/kube/config/minikube
     $ export IV_REPO_ROOT=/home/gajan/go/src/github.com/IBM/integrity-enforcer
     ```

-    Execute the following script to deploy IV in a cluster.
+    Execute the following make commands to deploy Integrity Verifier in a cluster.

     ```
     $ cd integrity-verifier
+    $ make install-crds
-    $ ./scripts/install_verifier.sh
+    $ make install-operator
     ```

+    If you use default key setup, the following command create Integrity Verifier CR in cluster.
+    ```
+    $ make create-tmp-cr
+    ```

+    If you use your own key setup, the following command create Integrity Verifier CR in cluster.
+    ```
+    $ make create-cr
+    ```

 6. Confirm if `integrity-verifier` is running successfully in a cluster.

-    Check if there are two pods running in the namespace `integrity-verifier-ns`:
+    Check if there are two pods running in the namespace `integrity-verifier-operator-system`:

     ```
-    $ oc get pod -n integrity-verifier-ns
+    $ oc get pod -n integrity-verifier-operator-system
     integrity-verifier-operator-c4699c95c-4p8wp   1/1     Running   0          5m
     integrity-verifier-server-85c787bf8c-h5bnj    2/2     Running   0          82m
     ```